When adopting a child, there are various steps in the adoption process. Be educated. Here is a step by step guide on how to adopt a baby domestically:

-1. Learn About Adoption / Select the Type of Adoption That is Right For You
+Step 1: Learn How to Adopt a Baby / Select the Type of Adoption That is Right For You

-As an adopting parent, you get to decide on what type of adoption program is best for you and your family.
+As an Adopting Parent, you get to decide on what type of adoption program is best for you and your family.
 Every adoption opportunity is unique.
-It is important to understand why you want to adopt and what your lifestyle will allow you to realistically be able to do in an adoption.
-Some factors to think about when choosing the type of adoption that is right for you include:
+It is important to understand why you want to adopt a child and what your lifestyle will allow you to realistically be able to do in an adoption.

 Once you decide the type of adoption you wish to pursue, it is important to obtain a solid understanding of the costs involved in the process.
-The cost of adoption varies depending on the type of adoption you choose, the adoption professional you choose, the state you live in, the state the Birth Mother lives in, and what the Birth Mother's pregnancy-related expenses might be.
-Standard fees typically include (but are not limited to): your adoption professional's fees, marketing costs associated in achieving your highest chance possible in reaching potential Birth Mothers, Birth Mother pregnancy-related expenses, homestudy costs, travel and legal expenses.
+Standard fees typically include, but are not limited to: your adoption professional's fees, marketing costs associated in achieving your highest chance possible in reaching potential Birth Mothers, Birth Mother pregnancy-related expenses, home study costs, travel and legal expenses.

 Adoption Network Law Center works very closely with Adopting Parents to help you adopt within your budget and achieve your goal in building or expanding your family through adoption.

 While researching various adoption professionals, it is important for you to understand that not all entities provide the same services in the same manner.
 Some handle the entire adoption process, helping you through every step, while others may only handle certain parts of it.
-It is crucial that you ask each adoption professional you are vetting to give you an accurate layout of ALL the costs you will incur while working with them (whether those costs are a part of their services or not).
-In other words, just because Adoption Professional #1's fees are $20,000 and Adoption Professional #2's fees are $30,000 does not necessarily mean Adoption Professional #1 would be the least expensive option in the end (as there may be other costs not covered by #1's services).
+It is crucial that you ask each adoption professional you are vetting to give you an accurate layout of ALL the costs you will incur while working with them, whether those costs are a part of their services or not.
+In other words, just because Adoption Professional #1's fees are quoted at $20,000 and Adoption Professional #2's fees are quoted at $30,000, does not necessarily mean Adoption Professional #1 would be the least expensive option in the end, as there may be other costs not covered by #1's services.

 Be sure to understand the differences between an adoption agency, law center, and facilitator.
-Each have pros and cons of their own and are regulated differently.
 During this step of the process, you should be doing your research, know what you want, need and expect our of your adoption journey, ask questions and keep an eye out for any warning signs and risks during the vetting process.
 Some questions you’ll want to ask an adoption professional include:

 You will also be creating your Adoptive Parent profile, which will be seen by and distributed to potential Birth Parents.
 ANLC creates your profile for you in-house, but other adoption professionals may require you to either build your own or work with an outside entity to do so.

 Every Adopting Parent in the United States must complete a homestudy in order to adopt a child.
-No matter which adoption professional you choose, a homestudy is conducted by a social worker licensed in your state.
+A homestudy is conducted by someone licensed in your state, usually a social worker.
 The purpose of the homestudy is to educate you, the Adopting Family, and prepare you for adoption.
-The homestudy also evaluates the capability of an Adoptive Family to ensure they are suitable to adopt a child.
+The homestudy evaluates the capability of an Adoptive Family to ensure they are suitable to adopt a child.
 This step of the adoption process involves the social worker thoroughly gathering information about the Adopting Parents by visiting them at their home, interviewing their family, and ensuring that the Adopting Parents will provide a healthy environment for any child.
-Questions that a social will ask pertain to family background, education, employment, relationships, finances, and prior parenting experiences.
+Questions that a social worker will ask pertain to family background, education, employment, relationships, finances and prior parenting experiences.

 A successful homestudy results in an official approval for the adoption to move forward.
 In some cases, the social worker may feel that an adoptive placement is not in the best interest of the child or family.

-Depending on the type of adoption you have chosen, you will likely either be able to view a list of waiting children (if adopting an older child) or Birth Parents will select you out of a list of Adoptive Family profiles to adopt their baby (if you are adopting an infant).
-Once a Birth Parent selects you, this adoption opportunity is presented to the Adoptive Family (i.e. you) who is then given the choice to accept or reject the adoption opportunity.
-If accepted, the adoption process moves on to the next steps of the process prior to the placement of your baby.
+Depending on the type of adoption you have chosen, you will likely either be able to view a list of waiting children (if adopting an older child) or Birth Parents will select you after reviewing Adoptive Family profiles (if you are adopting an infant).

 Nowadays, most adoption professionals, including ANLC, encourage openness in these adoption relationships so everyone involved can feel confident they are making a decision that is best for each side of the adoption triad.

-9. Bring Home Your Child and Petition to Adopt
+Step 9: Bring Home Your baby and Petition to Adopt Your Baby

 If you are bringing your baby home from another state, you will need to complete the ICPC ("Interstate Compact on the Placement of Children") process.
-In order to legally take a child from one state to another, you must comply with the ICPC requirements.
-This can take anywhere from 8-14 days after birth.
+This can take anywhere from 8-14 days after the placement documents are signed.

 Once you are able to bring your child home, your adoption professional (or third-party attorney) will begin the process of petitioning for your adoption.
-Once this petition is submitted to the court and all necessary legal forms have been signed and submitted by yourselves, the Birth Parents, and all parties involved, it can then by approved or denied by the court.
+Once this petition is submitted to the court and all necessary legal forms have been signed and submitted by yourselves, the Birth Parents, and all parties involved, it can then be finalized by the court.

 You did it!
 You've reached the final step in the adoption process.
 Thankfully, this is the easiest step.
-A finalization hearing legally completes the adoption process and usually occurs within 6 to 12 months after the child is placed in your home.
+A finalization hearing legally completes the adoption process.
 Your social worker or attorney will notify you of the date and time.
-The proceeding lasts about 10 to 30 minutes and typically includes you, your adopted child, your family’s lawyer, and the social worker who placed the child (if any).
-At this hearing, you, the adoptive parent, are given permanent legal custody of the adopted child.
+The proceeding lasts about 10 to 30 minutes.
+At this hearing, you, the Adoptive Parent(s) are given permanent legal custody of the adopted child.

 At the end of the finalization hearing, you are what ANLC calls, "a forever family!"